anjathiart/100-days-of-code/r1-log.md

 ### R1D25 - 20200826
 Felt exhausted today and almost skipped.
 Working on commerce project styling.
 Specifically styling the headernav, side nav, and listing cards.
 I made a small breakthrough with flex-box today.
 I'm forever struggling with justify-self.
 Learnt that you must use margin-left auto, or margin-right auto, instead.
 Hmm.
 I'm also organizing my sass styles in a way that is general so that it can be applied accross all pages.

+### R1D26 - 20200827
+Commerce project.
+Worked today on styling the listing page with comments.
+Tweaking the layout and styling is very finnicky.
+Don't want to spend too much time doing it as this can become a time drain.
+Refactored my HTML and Sass style-nesting to make logical sense and I find doing the latter well helps one see how parent elemenents impact children.
+So it is quite important to spend some time thinking of how to structure the html and sass.